graphql-java/graphql-java-extended-scalars/readme.md

 ```

-## Object / Json Scalars
+## Object / JSON Scalars

 * `Object`
   * An object scalar that accepts any object as a scalar value

-* `Json`
+* `JSON`
   * A synonym for the `Object` scalar, it will accept any object as a scalar value

 One of the design goals of graphql, is that the type system describes the shape of the data returned.

-The `Object` / `Json` scalars work against this some what because they can return compound values outside the type system.
+The `Object` / `JSON` scalars work against this some what because they can return compound values outside the type system.
 As such
 they should be used sparingly.
 In general your should aim to describe the data via the graphql type system where you can and only
-resort to the `Object` / `Json` scalars in very rare circumstances.
+resort to the `Object` / `JSON` scalars in very rare circumstances.

 An example might be an extensible graphql system where systems can input custom metadata objects that cant be known at
 schema type design time.